 Why Do Job Seekers Ghost Employers?

 Ghosting is going to become even more extreme.
 Human Resources Director American reports that 83 percent of employers are regularly ghosted, and it appears to be happening across all industries, generations, and experience levels.
 Agriculture careers are not immune.
-The report went on to highlight the following reasons for why candidates ghost employers:
+The report went on to highlight the following reasons why candidates ghost employers: